joshiujjawal22/Python-mail/README.md

 ## Getting Started

 ### Requirements:
+- PILLOW Library(For image processing)
 - Smtp Library (No need to Install externally).
 - Two factor authentication of sender's gmail account should be turned off.
 - `Less Secure apps` setting should be enabled.

 ### To Do:
-- Automation of mail of generated certificate.
+[x] Automation of mail of generated certificate.

 ### Queries regarding :
 **SMTP Library** : [SMTP](https://docs.python.org/3/library/smtplib.html)